Description of Marine Heatwaves (Spatial Coverage and Integrated Degree Days):

 Values indicate cumulative annual heatwave intensity and duration in a region in degree-days

 Description of Time Series: This time series shows the average integrated degree day value for the Wake Island region.
-During the last five years there has been no trend and values have remained between the 10th and 90th percentiles of all observed data in the time series.
+During the last five years there has been no trend and the five-year average is between the 10th and 90th percentiles of all observed data in the time series.

 Indicator Source Information: